Borderlands 3 weapons cheat sheet – Anointed weapons, elemental damage, manufacturers explained

 The only resource you'll ever need for Borderlands 3 weapons

-Borderlands 3 weapons are absolutely ridiculous in pretty much every way.
-Blasting far beyond the standard set by the previous games in the series, the game throws gun after gun after gun at you throughout its lengthy campaign, each with a multitude of attributes and effects that can completely change how the gun is used and how effective it can be in the right hands.
+In pretty much every way that matters, the Borderlands 3 weapons are utterly insane.
+Blasting far beyond the standard set by the previous games in the series, Borderlands 3 throws gun after gun after gun at you throughout its lengthy campaign, each with a multitude of attributes and effects that can completely change how the gun is used and how effective it can be in the right hands.

 Borderlands 3 weapons guide – contents